wearecodets/phase-two/week-five/readme.md

-# Promises, APIs, JSON, Final Project
+# NPM, Transpiler, Modules, Client Side Storage

 This week we will cover: